pjhartzell/helheim-incl/readme.md

 Given the presence of cyclical sensor error, applying the non-rigid transformation will introduce a vertical "wave" into the point cloud.
 Single rigid rotations, on the other hand, ignore intra-scan inclination changes.
 In either case, the inclination must be applied to point clouds in the SOCS system.
 Doing so, however, invalidates the SOP matrix, since the SOP matrix itself is based on a scan with similar inclination values.
 Thus, applying the SOP matrix after applying the inclination data results in a (roughly) double application of the inclination data.

 We address the problem of "double" inclination application by removing either the mean or modeled cyclical component of the scan used to solve the SOP matrix, which is the scan used in the MSA registration.
 This produces much better alignment in the final UTM coordinate system between overlapping North and South scan data on stationary (exposed rock) surfaces.
 Qualitatively, it appears that a non-rigid transformation using inclination signals that have had the modeled cyclical component of the MSA registration scan removed produce the most improvement in relative inter-scan alignment throughout the point cloud.
 Note that the cyclical component is modeled with a sine wave having a period of phi=360°, where phi is the horizontal scan angle.
-An example of the cyclical model (from the MSA scan corresponding to the filtered signals shown above) and this model subsequently removed from the roll and pitch signals shown above are given below.
+An example of the cyclical model (applied to the MSA scan corresponding to the filtered signals shown above) and this model subsequently removed from the above roll and pitch signals are shown below.

 _180731_010159 - MSA Scan Modeled Roll and Pitch_
 ![](images/inclination/modeledrollpitch-south-180731_010159-msascan.png)